OI4/oi4-oec-kickstart/Readme.md

 If your **development target uses something else**, e.g. ARM 32Bit (most likely **armv7**) or 64Bit (**arm64**), you can use the following instructions to build the image yourself.

-First, you have to decide where to build the image, this is possible on your development pc or the development target itself.
-Be aware, that building in the target can lead to much longer building times.
+First, you have to decide where to build the image, it is possible  to build on your development pc or the development target itself.
+Be aware, that building on the target can lead to much longer building times.

 - Use your PAT to pull the latest version of the [oi4-oec-registry repository](https://github.com/OI4/oi4-oec-registry/).
 - install [nodejs](https://nodejs.org/en) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) in this order
 - follow the steps given in the oi4-oec-registry *Readme.md* file to prepare the repository for building
 - **When building on the development target**, use the ```yarn run docker:build:local``` command to build the container image.
 Tag it accordingly for the usage in the stack using [docker tag](https://docs.docker.com/engine/reference/commandline/tag/).
 - **When building on another platform for your development target**, identify the exact platform you are building for, e.g. by using ```uname -m``` in the shell of the development target.
 See the [official documentation](https://docs.docker.com/engine/reference/commandline/buildx_build/#platform) for more infos about the platforms for building.
 To build the image, you have to have docker installed on your machine.
 Using ```docker buildx build --load --platform linux/arm/v7 -t oi4-oec-registry:dev .``` you are building the current repository (".") for the arm 32 bit platform ("linux/arm/v7") and tagging the resulting image as "oi4-oec-registry:dev" whilst directly loading it into your local image store ("load").
+If you are building for another platform, change the identifier after the *--platform* parameter to your needs.
 You can now pack the image into a *.tar*-file using ```docker save -o [...]/oi4-oec-registry.tar oi4-oec-registry:dev``` where "[...]" is the filepath where you want the file to be stored.
 Transfer it to the development target, e.g. using *scp* and load it with ```docker load -i [...]/oi4-oec-registry.tar```.
 After loading the image check if the tag is correct with ```docker image ls```, the loaded image should appear as *oi4-oec-registry:dev*.
 If not, tag it accordingly using [docker tag](https://docs.docker.com/engine/reference/commandline/tag/).

-### Create the volumes for the containers

-To create the stack, some preparations have to be done.
-First, all the volumes for the containers have to be prepared beforehand.
-This can be easily done via the Portainer UI.
-Choose
-> *Volumes* -> *+ Add volume*

-and create the following volumes with the exact names:

-- *node-red-data*
-- *mosquitto-conf*
-- *mosquitto-data*
-- *mosquitto-logs*

 ### Start the Stack